Modern Day Slavery

 This statement sets out Lincat’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 31 December 2017 to 31 December 2018.
+This statement relates to actions and activities during the financial year 1st January 2023 and December 2023

 The Senior Management team at Lincat recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 Lincat is committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of Lincat Ltd.

 We operate a close working relationship with our suppliers with regular communication and business visits where necessary.

 Within our business, all those buying in goods or services have a responsibility to consider modern slavery and ethical trading practices.

 The following is the process by which Lincat assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking:

 Contracts with direct and indirect suppliers will include clauses on the Modern Slavery Act and risk factors.
 Zero tolerance for modern slavery and respect for human rights will be built into our procurement processes, supplier contracts and also represented in dialogue with sub-contractors, customers and other business partners.